EggPool/Jyzon/README.md

 ## Future options

+- support ssh, to run on a local machine but query a distant client.
 - Add a websocket server
 - Allow for plugins and events depending on transaction rules, like alert when receiving Nyzos or on new cycle transactions.

 ## Changelog

+0.0.3: First pexpect tests
 0.0.2: Mockup app
 0.0.1: Initial commit, scaffold